You can build an OpenNebula cloud on KVM, VMware, LXC, or Firecracker using our official packages for your favorite Linux distribution.

 Access more than 40 virtual service appliances ready to deploy and with all the necessary packages already installed.

 Ubuntu 20.04 image for KVM, LXC and vCenter

 Amazon Linux 2 image for KVM, LXC and vCenter

 Integration with Infrastructure Tools

 The OpenNebula Project includes a growing number of extensions and plug-ins developed by OpenNebula Systems, its partners, and the broader community.
 These are some examples of successful integrations with other open source platforms and third-party technologies:

 OpenNebula has an active Community of users that provide support to each other on a best-effort basis.

 Browse the contents we produce, our monthly newsletter and the many guest posts written by Community members.

 Make sure to check the specific guides for the storage and virtualization solutions available for your OpenNebula cloud.

-The topics and discussions in the OpenNebula Forum are a rich source of useful information and practical tips.
+The topics and discussions in the OpenNebula Forum are a rich source of useful information and practical tips for newcomers.